A continuing tale of life in the boonies

 Well, at state level, after much consultation among the poetic elite. a name has been forwarded to Gov. Craig Benson, and it will be interesting to see if he and the Executive Council will rubber stamp the choice, or put it before a firing squad.

 Former Rochester Mayor Walter Hoerman, meanwhile, is still wrestling with a decision about the person to crown as the city’s first poet laureate.
 Who would have thought it would be a half-year process?
-It took less time to appoint a city manager … but maybe they are more expendable than poet-in-chiefs.
+It took less time to appoint a city manager … but maybe they are more expendable than poets-in-chief.

 Anyway, to pass the intervening days (or months) let us revisit Blackhill, a grim housing project in Glasgow’s east end where I served as a police officer in the early 1970s, and where lyrical Biblical passages sometimes sprang to mind when I met with unexpected situations.